azsk/DevOpsKit/Contributing.md

 #### Update existing control
 There are various ways in which you can update an existing control:
   * Update recommendations as per latest options/PowerShell command available: This is as simple as updating Policy/Configuration Json file.
-(Refer Policy/Configuration ).
-  * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes: You can navigate to core logic for specific control by finding the ControlId in Policy/Configuration.json file and then in the MethodName property you will be able to find the method that contains the logic to evaluate that particular control.
+  * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes: You can navigate to core logic file.
+The methodname for specific control can be found in the ControlId property in Policy/Configuration.json file.

 #### Add new controls for existing supported resources</br>
   * You can add your security practices as control for a particular Azure Service.
 Before adding control to code, you should come up with below basic details: